-Oak Park’s summer-long series centered around one great read returns!
-This season, we will explore the public good of social infrastructure.
-Join us as we build community by reading, gathering, and discussing themes from Eric Klinenberg’s Palaces for the People.
+Thanks for joining us in 2019 for Oak Park’s summer-long series centered around one great!
+This summer, we explored the public good of social infrastructure and built community by reading, gathering, and discussing themes from Eric Klinenberg’s Palaces for the People.

 About this title